[SET]

 [SET COMMENTS]

-Voltorb is a good revenge killer, wallbreaker, and potential cleaner thanks to its high damage output with moves like Explosion and its speed.
+Voltorb is a good revenge killer, wallbreaker, and potential cleaner thanks to its high damage output with moves like Explosion and its ability to outspeed the entire unboosted metagame.
 Hidden Power Ice hits the Grass- and Ground-types that would otherwise resist Voltorb's Thunderbolt, notably Gloom and Cubone.
 Explosion is a great burst damage option that lets Voltorb break through special walls and get in an ally for free.
 The combination of Substitute and Petaya Berry lets Voltorb become even more scary, boosting its Special Attack to points where it can nearly always OHKO uninvested Tropius with Hidden Power Ice and Corsola with Thunderbolt.
-Substitute also lets Voltorb scout for potential switches.
+Substitute also lets Voltorb scout for potential switches and status moves.
 A Naive nature lets Voltorb avoid an OHKO from Tropius's Earthquake without lowering its power and speed.

 [STRATEGY COMMENTS]